 Open Die Forging Vs. Closed Die Forging

-What is the Difference Between Open Die & Closed Die Forgings?
+What is the Difference Between Open Die and Closed Die Forgings?

 The Open Die Forging Process